sfg-taxonpages/hoppers/pages/about.md

 If you have a question, want to report new data relevant to the project, or have error our preferred means of contact is to file an issue on our [project tracker](https://github.com/our/project/tracker).
 You can also [chat live with us](https://slackservername).
 We can also be reached via [email](mailto:{{frontmatter.contact_email}}).

 ## Team
- _Please contact us if you would like to join this effort._
+ _Please contact us if you would like to join this project._

-Made possible by the wonderful:
-* Gandalf - Technical lead
-* Aragorn - Outside advisor
-* Frodo - Lead curator
+* Dmitry Dmitriev - Project curator
-* Samwise - Emotional support

 ## Citing
 * This website - {{frontmatter.citation}}